joonhoswe/StockBot/README.md

 Real-Time Updates: The bot fetches the latest stock prices using the Alpha Vantage API, providing up-to-date market information.

-User-Defined Refresh Rates: Users can set their preferred refresh rate, determining how often they receive stock updates.

 Direct Messaging: Stock updates are sent directly to users, ensuring a clutter-free experience and personal data privacy.

 Easy Interaction: Users can interact with the bot using simple commands to add or remove stocks from their watchlist or to set their refresh rate for updates.